 May 2025

-Have Kent students and their CCP students meet before summer begins to exchange relevant information.
+Have Kent State students and their CCP students meet before summer begins to exchange relevant information.

 Send an end of the Spring 2025 semester email to mentorship program students giving them resources for the summer and what to expect for the fall.